RaquelPlaza/angular5-dojo/README.md

   update src/app/app.module.ts (1597 bytes)
 ```

 Nice right!
-By default the cli will create a folder in src/app with the new files and automatically reference it in app.module (we shall look into modules later), so let’s break down the cli instruction.
+By default the CLI will create a folder in src/app with the new files and automatically reference it in app.module (we shall look into modules later), so let’s break down the CLI instruction.

 ```
-ng - angularcli
+ng – Angular CLI
 g - generate me
 c – a “C”omponent
 components/new-plan – called new-plan in a directory called components --dry-run – but only simulate it
 ```

-The syntax is the same for all the angular items that we will create!
+The syntax is the same for all the Angular items that we will create!
 So we’ve run the command and we’re happy that the component will be created correctly so let’s run the command without the --dry-run flag to actually create the files.

 For the purpose of the Dojo we also want another two components called my-plans and my-tags.
 Have a go at creating them and familiarise yourself with what is created in the files.